Quality assurance is vital for any call center aiming to be the best.

 No quality assurance call center checklist would be complete without covering response times.
 This is a major pain point for customers contacting call centers.

-There are few things quite so frustrating as being put on hold for minutes on end, listening to the same music or message about your call being ‘important’.
+There are few things that are so frustrating as being put on hold for minutes on end, listening to the same music or message about your call being “important.”
 You have an issue you want to discuss and the call center is failing to provide you with the customer experience you expect.

 Long response times are an indication that your center isn’t operating quite as efficiently as it could.